Where to go in Greece for first-timers – the final guide

 Where to go in Greece for the hopeless romantics – Santorini

 Any couple considering where to go in Greece should definitely include the mesmerizing Santorini on their list, especially if they are after a romantic island escape.
-There is no other place like Santorini in the entire world, born out of a natural calamity that has created a raised plateau which acts as a balcony to the Aegean Sea.
+There is no other place like it in the entire world, born out of a natural calamity that has created a raised plateau that acts as a balcony to the Aegean Sea and there are many things to do in Santorini.
 The settlement of Fira is the most central town on the Santorinian Caldera where most of the shops, restaurants, and bars are located, positioned right opposite the notorious volcano.
 The most popular spot in all Santorini is undoubtedly Oia, the most photographed area of the island.
 It is the closest point to direct sunset views and where most of the crowds will clutter to get a glimpse of this natural spectacle.
 A tour of the traditional villages with a stop in Oia for the sunset is the best way to check this activity off your list!

 However, it is possible that when on a romantic getaway the last thing you want is to be overborne by people and noise.
 In this case, you should choose a quieter spot on the southernmost tip of the crescent shape of the island.
 Astarte Suites in Santorini are perched atop the cliff in the area of Akrotiri (which means cape) where you can indulge in privacy and tranquility also enjoying some truly phenomenal views that include the deep blue sea, the volcano, the Caldera’s colorful strata, and the stark white settlements of Fira, Imerovigli, and Oia.